-planned small construction / building work that is deemed to have a low complexity and risk profile and below the Parliamentary Public Works Committee value threshold.
+Planned small construction / building work that is deemed to have a low complexity and risk profile and below the Parliamentary Public Works Committee value threshold.

 Construction Work and Building Work shall have the same meaning, as defined in the Building Work Contractor's Act 1995, including the whole or part of excavating or filing land not constituting building work.
 This definition:

-- includes the acquisition and installation of fixtures, plant, equipment, appliances and fittings in conjunction with building work; - includes the acquisition of survey, planning, design and other services in conjunction with building work: - requires an assessment of the likely high-risk construction works as defined by the Work Health and Safety Regulations 2021; - excludes Office Fit outs; - excludes unplanned or reactive construction / building work; and - excludes the acquisition of goods and services for the ongoing maintenance of a building or structure.
+- includes the acquisition and installation of fixtures, plant, equipment, appliances and fittings in conjunction with building work; - includes the acquisition of survey, planning, design and other services in conjunction with building work: and - requires an assessment of the likely high-risk construction works as defined by the Work Health and Safety Regulations 2021.